qgis/QGIS-Documentation/source/docs/training_manual/processing/vector_calculator.rst

 ============================================================

-.. note:: In this lesson we will see how to add new attributes to a vector layer based on a mathematical expression, using the vector calculator
+.. note:: In this lesson we will see how to add new attributes to a vector layer based on a mathematical expression, using the vector calculator.

 We already know how to use the raster calculator to create new raster layers using mathematical expressions.
 A similar algorithm is available for vector layers, and generates a new layer with the same attributes of the input layer, plus an additional one with the result of the expression entered.
 The algorithm is called *Field calculator* and has the following parameters dialog.

 .. image:: img/vector_calculator/field_calculator.png

-.. note:: In newer versions of Processing the interface has changed considerably
+.. note:: In newer versions of Processing the interface has changed considerably, it's more powerful and easier to use.

 Here are a couple of examples of using that algorithm.